alphayellow1/AlphaYellowWidescreenFixes/README.md

-# secretagentbarbiewidescreen
+# Secret Agent Barbie - Widescreen Fix
-Secret Agent Barbie - Widescreen Fix
+This fix aims to fix HUD and FOV in Secret Agent Barbie (2001).